 There are a lot of great cash back business credit card options on the market, but here’s one of the best:

 The SimplyCash Plus Business Credit Card from American Express.

-With the SimplyCash Plus, you’ll get 5% cash back on purchases at wireless telephone services and office supply stores (up to $50,000 spent per year), 3% cash back on your choice of 8 categories (up to $50,000 spent per year), and 1% cash back on everything else.
+With the SimplyCash Plus, you’ll get 5% cash back on purchases at wireless telephone services and office supply stores (up to $50,000 spent per per year), 3% cash back on purchase within a category that you’ll be able to choose from a list of 8 (up to $50,000 spent per year), and 1% cash back on everything else.

-If you’re a big spending in the 5% cash back or the 3% cash back category of your choice, then using this business credit card makes a lot of sense.
-Plus, this card comes with no annual fee, so you won’t have to dish out your cash back savings to an annual fee.
+If you’re spending big in the 5% cash back or the 3% cash back category of your choice, then using this business credit card makes a lot of sense.

 Some business credit cards will let you earn rewards points that you can redeem for purchases at eligible partners.
 If this sounds like your ideal way to earn rewards, then you have a lot of great business credit cards to consider.

-If you’re always on-the-go for your small business, you should be earning rewards that you can redeem on your travel expenses.
+If you’re always on-the-go for your small business, you should be earning rewards that you can redeem in the form of your travel expenses.

-But besides the welcome offer on the Enhanced Business Platinum Card, here’s why it’s great for frequent travelers: You get a new 50% Airline Bonus, meaning you’ll get half of your points back when you spend them on qualifying travel purchases and first and business class flights.
+But besides the welcome offer on the Business Platinum Card, here’s why it’s great for frequent travelers: You get a 35% Airline Bonus, meaning you’ll get half of your points back when you spend them on qualifying travel purchases and first and business class flights.
 Plus, you’ll have access to a number of travel perks like airport lounges, in-flight services, and more.